 Biteable offers a free plan with access to many of our best features.
 You can try out our tool and create up to 5 video projects per month without worrying about your trial expiring.

 After signing up, getting set up is a snap.
 First we ask you a few simple questions about your needs to help you get started.
-If you’re eager to start creating, you can always skip this and fill in the details later in your Account Details.

 It’s not immediately clear from the website, but Powtoon does offer a 4-day trial of their Premium plan.
 Once you create a free account and log in to the dashboard, a countdown clock shows the time left in your trial.
 Getting there, however, does involve a few extra steps.